a-vorontsov/aver/README.md

 Aver's compiler is written in OCaml which generates bytecode for a VM built using RPython.

+A unix system is recommended for compiling and running this project.

 ### Compiler

 OCaml and Dune